pitchinnate/ddns/readme.md

 some routers offer a built-in DDNS option, you are normally limited to using a DDNS service that could have a cost and also I personally have found many of them unreliable at best.

-## Why do you need Dynamic DNS?

-Dynamic DNS (DDNS) is commonly used when you want to provide a consistent domain name for a device or service that doesn’t have a static IP address, such as those on a home or small business network with a dynamic IP.
-Here are some typical use cases:

-- **Remote Access to Home or Office Networks**
-   - Personal Servers: Many people set up home servers for personal websites, game servers, media streaming, or file sharing (e.g., Plex or Nextcloud).
-DDNS allows them to access these services remotely without worrying about IP changes.
-   - Remote Desktop or VPN Access: For securely accessing computers or networks remotely, DDNS provides a stable address for VPN connections or remote desktop sessions to a home or small office network.
-- **Internet of Things (IoT) Devices**
-    - Smart Home Automation: Devices like cameras, thermostats, or smart lighting systems often need remote access.
-With DDNS, users can easily control and monitor IoT devices without needing to know the current IP address.
-  - Security Cameras: Accessing security cameras remotely is a common use case for DDNS, as users can monitor their property through a fixed domain name, even as IP addresses change.
-3. **Gaming Servers**
-    - Online Gaming: If you’re hosting a private game server (e.g., Minecraft, Counter-Strike), DDNS lets players connect using a consistent domain name instead of requiring you to update everyone when the IP address changes.
-   - LAN Parties or Group Gaming: Dynamic DNS is useful for organizing games with friends or setting up game sessions that may need regular connectivity with known addresses.
-4. **Hosting Applications on Dynamic IP Networks**
-    - Web Development and Testing: Developers often run web applications or APIs on local machines and want external collaborators to access them.
-With DDNS, they can provide access without setting up static IPs or exposing the local server IP.
-   - Small Business Applications: Small businesses often host custom applications like inventory management systems or CRM tools locally.
-DDNS enables consistent remote access, crucial for users who work from home or on the road.

 ## Setup

 - First you will need a domain name hosted on AWS's Route53.